basho/rfc/open/query-buffers.md

-1. Although they have some aspects of cache semantics, query buffers should not be used as cache because there is no mechanism to propagate changes eventually done to affected rows in the underlying table after the query buffers were created.
-Similarly, no attempt is made to check the data, once collected in query buffers, continue to exist in the underlying table.
+1. Although they have some aspects of cache semantics, query buffers should not be used as cache because there is no mechanism to propagate changes eventually done to the affected rows in the underlying table after the query buffers were created.
+Similarly, no attempt is made to check that the data, once collected in query buffers, continue to exist in the underlying table.

-2. Query buffers are not "materialized views", in that they cannot be accessed by arbitrary queries but only those which have the same query hash and thus qualify as "follow-up queries".
-Snapshots, offered for review as a separate RFC, have this semantics.
+2. Query buffers are not "materialized views", in that they cannot be accessed by arbitrary queries but only those which have the same query hash and thus qualify as "follow-up queries" (see below).
+   Snapshots, on the other hand, offered for review as a separate RFC, will have this semantics.

 ### Changes to external API

 1. Any SELECT query with a LIMIT or ORDER BY clause will have a query buffer automatically set up and associated with it.
-It becomes an *initial query*.
+It becomes an **initial query**.

-2. Unless the initial query has a newly proposed *ONLY keyword*, its query buffer becomes available for follow-up queries (see below).
+2. Unless the initial query has a newly proposed **ONLY keyword**, its query buffer becomes available for follow-up queries (see below).

 3. A follow-up query with an ONLY keyword will cause the associated query buffer to be dropped.

-4. Clients will be able to set an *expiry timeout* for query buffers, in a new optional field in the `tsqueryreq` message.
+4. Clients will be able to set an **expiry timeout** for query buffers, in a new optional field in the `tsqueryreq` message.